icarobpinheiro/CalculadoraDeIMC/README.md

 ## Description

 This project is a simple Flutter application for learning purposes.
-It's a simple BMI calculator.
+It's a BMI calculator.